jondashkyle/nanopage/readme.md

 #### `.isActive()`

 Is the current page active?
+Returns boolean.

 #### `.last()`